Wasserstein Stability for Persistence Diagrams: Applications

 where $\langle\cdot,\cdot\rangle$ denotes the inner product.
-The resulting $k$-dimensional persistence diagram computed by filtering $M$ by the sub-level sets of $h_v$, is denoted $\Dgm_k(h^M_v)$.
+The resulting degree-$k$ persistence diagram computed by filtering $M$ by the sub-level sets of $h_v$, is denoted $\Dgm_k(h^M_v)$.
 This diagram records geometric information from the perspective of direction $v$.
-As $v$ changes, the persistent homology classes track geometric features in $M$.
-The key insight behind the persistent homology transform (PHT) is we do not need to choose a specific direction; by considering the persistent homology from every direction, we obtain a surprising amount of information.
-The most general setting of the PHT is for constructible sets which are compact definable sets.
-We denote the set of constructible subsets of $\R^d$ by $\CS(\R^d)$.
-This includes all compact piece-wise linear or semi-algebraic sets. \begin{definition} The \emph{Persistent Homology Transform} $\PHT$ of a constructible set $M\in\CS(\R^d)$ is the map $\PHT(M): S^{d-1} \to \Dgm^d$ that sends a direction to the set of persistent diagrams gotten by filtering $M$ in the direction of $v$:
+As $v$ changes, the persistent homology classes track geometric features in $M$. \kts{ The key insight behind the persistent homology transform (PHT) is that by considering the persistent homology from every direction we obtain a retain complete information about the shape.}